What the future may hold for Turpin siblings

 (CNN)As David and Louise Turpin's criminal case proceeds, the questions of their parental rights and their children's long-term future will likely be decided in another courtroom.
 The Southern California couple is charged with torturing and starving 12 of their 13 children over a prolonged period of time.
 They have pleaded not guilty on all counts.

-The couple's children, including seven adults, are being cared for at local hospitals.
+The couple's children, who range in age from 2 to 29, are being cared for at local hospitals.
 Here is what the future may hold for the Turpin siblings:

 Mental and physical treatment